Weyerhaeuser Office Building

-The Weyerhaeuser Office Building is a building located in Everett, Washington, that was once listed on the National Register of Historic Places.
-The building was built in 1923.
-Weyerhaeuser, at the time the largest employer in Everett, commissioned architect Carl Gould to design a 6000 sqft building that would showcase local wood varieties such as fir, cedar, and hemlock.
+The Weyerhaeuser Office Building is a historic building located in Everett, Washington.
+It was built in 1923 as offices for Weyerhaeuser, at the time the largest employer in Everett; the company commissioned architect Carl Gould to design a 6000 sqft building that would showcase local wood varieties such as fir, cedar, and hemlock.
 The building houses a two-story, concrete-and-steel, 160 ton vault that was originally used to store the company payroll.
 The Gothic-style structure was erected at the company's first Everett plant, known as Mill A.

 The building was first moved by barge in 1938.
 It was located up the Snohomish River to the company's Mill B, located near the Legion Memorial Golf Course.
 The structure served as an office space until the mill closed in 1979.
 In 1983, the building was donated to the Port of Everett.
-It was relocated at the Port's south marina.
-The structure served as an office space for the Everett Chamber of Commerce in the 1980s.
+It was relocated at the Port's south marina the following year and served as an office space for the Everett Chamber of Commerce in the 1980s.